 4. Cohort Selection

 The remaining 10 applicants will attend a public pitch event on September 18 at MaRS Discovery District in Toronto.
 A jury of six judges will score each pitch according to a pre-determined scoring methodology.
-The five applicants with the highest scores will be announced as the final Challenge Cohort.
+The six applicants with the highest scores will be announced as the final Challenge Cohort.

 5. Graduation/Selection of Winner